getcarina/getcarina.com/CONTRIBUTING.md

 - Show the long forms of command flags on first use in tutorials intended for beginners.
 For example, `--interactive` and `--tty`.
 You can then introduce the short version (for example, `-i`, `-t`, or `-it`) and use it consistently throughout the article.
 Long versions are preceded by a double hyphen; short versions are preceded by a single hyphen.

 For terminology usage related to container content, see `<termsFileComingSoon>`.

+## Metadata

+When populating the frontmatter metadata of your article, use the guidelines in [frontmatter-metadata-guidelines.md](frontmatter-metadata-guidelines.md).

 ## Legal